FernandoViudez/IA-PI-SIDE/server/README.md

 npm run start:prod

 # To install the program and start using it
+npm run build

+- Next, you will se server.cmd file.
+- Execute windows + r and type "shell:startup".
-you must click on "IA.cmd" file inside root folder.
+- Then drop this file inside this folder.

-#IMPORTANT

-# Remeber to modify IA.cmd with the name of your app specified on "process.json" file
+- Congrats! you have the app running on your server!